Jakob-Bach/Alternative-Feature-Selection/README.md

 Before running the scripts to reproduce the experiments, you should

-1) Set up an environment (optional, but recommended)
+1) Set up an environment (optional, but recommended).
-2) Install all necessary dependencies
+2) Install all necessary dependencies.

 Our code is implemented in Python (version 3.8; other versions, including lower ones, might work as well).